![]() |

 THE JUKE JUMPERS formed in 1977 in Fort Worth, Texas when Jim Colegrove and Sumter Bruton decided to form a band that played rhythm and blues, blues, jump and rockabilly in a traditional Texas style.
-The group’s first performance included Jim on bass and vocals, Sumter on guitar, Bud Johnson on guitar and vocals and Mike Buck on drums.
+The group’s first performance in June that year included Jim on bass and vocals, Sumter on guitar, Bud Johnson on guitar and vocals and Mike Buck on drums.

 Bud Johnson and Mike Buck left the band before 1977 was over.
 Jim switched from bass to guitar and Jack Newhouse joined the band to play bass.
 Mike Buck was replaced by Mike Bartula on drums.
 The Juke Jumpers soon became the house band at the New Bluebird Nite Club in Fort Worth.
 There they were able to experiment with tunes and expand their repertoire.